30 Realistic Relationship Expectations You Should Have - Always!

 All of these expectations are reasonable, healthy, and appropriate.

 Secure people embrace them.
-So can you.
+So should you.
 You are worthy of it.

 Indeed letting go of low expectations and embracing high expectations is crucial to whether or not you will experience a genuinely happy, fulfilled relationship.
 Adopting them in your life is an act of self-care.

-Moreover, doing so is essential to overcoming any love addiction, codependency, and insecure attachment patterns.
+Moreover, doing so is essential to overcoming love addiction, codependency, and insecure attachment patterns.

 Always insist on kindness, love, affection, and respect.
 And, of course, it's essential to exhibit the same attributes yourself.